arcalys/anno-1800-mods/README.md

 ## Mods

-- Chicory coffee
+- Chicory coffee (in progress)
-- The Belgian recipes
+- The Belgian recipes (in progress)
-- The Belgian specialists pack
+- The Belgian specialists pack (released)